rajasoun/gophers/docs/study-guide/Learnings.md

 1. Worked on GitHub Action(CI/CD) and Packaging(build .exe file for different system)
 1. Created documentations on DataTypes,Debugger&Linter,DependencyInjection,Iteration,MockingTheory,Packaging&CI&CD,Pointer&Error.
 1. Learned Table Drive Test.

+### 7th June(Team)
+1. Add table driven tests in git-tips project
+2. Made a plan for 2 weeks to work on Go with TDD

+### 8th June(Team)
+1. Created documentation on Debugger.
+1. Worked on Mocking with TDD and Recap topic (Hello World).

+### 9th June(Team)
+1. Updated some tools in Debugger documentation
+1. Pushed 2 Weeks plan to github
+1. Worked on Mocking with more unit test cases and Recap Topic(Integer)

+### 10 June(Team)
+1. Created documentation on Integer and Iteration with TDD
+1. Worked on Mocking with Refactoring the code and Recap topic(Iteration)

 ## 21th June to 2nd July(Team) second Sprint Tasks
 1. Worked on Tips Project With TDD on writing unit test case and